Mathématique: Chapter 64

 “Again?”
 James asked, brows lifting.

 “Again,” Young confirmed.
-“These are times that call for a certain degree of—flexibility.
+“These are times that call for flexibility.
 And, to be honest, I cobbled this team together to cut through red tape.”

 “A cause I can always get behind,” Greer said.

 “But—will we stay together?”
-Ginn asked, not bothering to mask her anxiety, glancing at James and Greer.
+Ginn asked, glancing at James and Greer.

 Greer gave a low whistle, eyeing James.

 “We’re—we’re an SG team now?”
-James said, letting her poker face crack, just enough for some real excitement to shine through.
-She flashed a quick smile at Greer, then looked at Young.
+James let her poker face crack enough for some real excitement to shine through.
+She flashed a quick grin at Greer, then looked at Young.
 “We’re going through the gate?”

 Young nodded.

-“It’s looking likely,” Young said.
-“Now, don’t get your hopes up too high.
-Our first assignment is going to be providing security for our local Planetary Asset.
+“It’s looking likely,” Young said, “but don’t get your hopes too high.
+Our first assignment will be providing security for our local Planetary Asset.
 AKA Nick Rush.”

-He tried not to grin at their poorly-concealed disappointment.
+He tried not to grin at their disappointment.
 He mostly succeeded.

-“So—we’re gonna be local for a while,” James said, riding neutral hard.
+“So we’re gonna be local for a while?”
+James asked, riding neutral hard.

-“Nope,” Young said, losing the battle with his grin.
+“Nope.”
+Young lost the battle with his grin.
 “We’re gonna be shipping out to Atlantis, as soon as the Gate Bridge is back up.”

-Greer gave a whoop, leaning back in his seat and punching the air.
+Greer gave a whoop, leaned back in his seat, and punched the air.
 James grinned.
 Ginn looked at him, her eyes shining.
 “Atlantis?” she breathed.

 Young nodded.

 “Atlantis,” Greer repeated, grinning at James.
 “Can you believe it??
-Matt Scott is going to be SO.
+Matt Scott is gonna be SO.
 JEALOUS.”

-James laughed once, wild and delighted.
+James laughed, wild and delighted.
 She and Greer high-fived one another.

 “Sorry, sir,” Greer said.

 Young shrugged.
-“Glad you all are excited.
-But just so you know—we’re not gonna be squaring up against the wraith.
-Primarily we’re gonna be on Rush detail.”
+“Glad you’re excited.
+But we’re not gonna be squaring up against the Wraith.
+We’re gonna be on Rush detail.”

-“That guy finds trouble like you wouldn’t believe,” Greer said.
+“Nick Rush finds trouble like you wouldn’t believe,” Greer said, full of glee.
 “Seen it first hand.
 I’m not worried about getting bored.”

 Young sighed.
 “You’re probably right, sergeant.
-Unfortunately.
-I’m guessing he’s going to be a real handful.”
+I’m guessing he’ll be a handful.”

 “When do we go?”
 Ginn asked.

-“We’ve got, probably, a week and some change before we leave.
-I’m guessing someone from the IOA will arrange for meetings with all of you in the next few days—there are a lot of regulations about what can be brought into Atlantis.
-Not sure how long we’re gonna be posted there, but it could be a while.”
+“We’ve got a week and some change before we leave.
+Someone from the IOA will arrange for meetings with all of you in the next few days.
+There are a lot of regs about what can be brought to Atlantis.
+Not sure how long we’ll be posted there, but it could be a while.”

 He struck a match, thinking, for some reason, of Vala, who, he was sure, would have been carrying candles in that giant bag of hers.

 “Blow them out!”
-Greer said, dropping out of the singing and motioning at Ginn.
+Greer dropped out of the singing and motioned at Ginn.

 “It wasn’t hard,” Ginn informed her, still perplexed.

-“Actually,” Greer said, laughing, “as birthday candles go, that was about as rough as it gets.”
+“As birthday candles go,” Greer said, laughing, “that was about as rough as it gets.”

 Young watched them, trying to absorb some of their exuberance, trying to let their optimism seep into him.
 Maybe things could still turn out all right.
 Rush was back.
 They were on their way to Atlantis.
 That had been Jackson’s goal for months now.
 Shep and McKay and their CMO would be running point on solving the Altera problem.